Hypercubed/mini-signals/README.md

 New features:

 - `.add` now returns a weak node reference which can be used to remove the listener directly from the signal.
 Reduces memory leaks.
 - `.add` is now type safe.
-The type of the listener is checked against the type variable in the constructor.
+The type of the listener is checked against the type variable in the constructor as well as an optional "flavor".

 Breaking changes:

-- `.add` now returns a node reference instead of a object, which had a `detach` method.
-The node reference can be used to remove the listener directly from the signal.
+- `.add` now returns a node reference instead of a object.
+The returned node cannot be removed directly; it must be from the signal using `MiniSignal#detach`.
 - `.once` has been removed.
-Use `.add` instead with a call to `.detach` in the listener.
+Use `.add` instead with a call to `.detach` in the callback.
 - The `thisArg` parameter has been removed from `.add`.
-Use `.add` with a call to `.bind` or use an arrow function with a closure.
+Use `.add` with a call to `.bind` or (preferred) use an arrow function with a closure.
 - `.dispatch` now throws an error if the signal is already dispatching.

 ## Install